 Debit card or credit card

 - Call your bank to cancel your card/s right away.
+If you have an online account, check to see if you can lock your card from the app.

 - Have the following information ready before you call or write: